$\Delta_T$ Noise as a Robust Diagnostic for Chiral, Helical and Trivial Edge Modes: noise in quantum spin Hall setups

 \subsection{Results: $\Delta_T$ noise with trivial helical edge mode}

 Figure~\ref{fig:5} shows QSH setup with trivial or nontopological helical edge modes.
 In this setup, an electron with spin up can be reflected into a down-spin state, while maintaining the spin-momentum locking feature of the system~\cite{nichele2016edge}.
-Consequently, the electron acquires a finite probability $P$ of reversing both its propagation direction and spin orientation due to intraedge scattering.
-In this work, we demonstrate how the topological helical edge modes can be distinguished from trivial ones through $\Delta_T$ noise measurements, including both cross-correlations and autocorrelations.
+Consequently, the electron acquires a finite probability $P$ of reversing both its propagation direction and spin orientation due to intraedge scattering. {The spin-flip scattering processes are highlighted by small arrows in Fig. \ref{fig:5}.
+Since such processes are absent in the topological case, the corresponding arrows do not appear in Fig. \ref{fig:2}.} In this work, we demonstrate how the topological helical edge modes can be distinguished from trivial ones through $\Delta_T$ noise measurements, including both cross-correlations and autocorrelations.
 Besides the scattering at the constriction, spin-flip processes occur, leading to modifications of the scattering matrix.
-The $s$-matrix describing this setup, incorporating spin-flip probability $P$, is given by:
+The $s$-matrix describing this setup, incorporating spin-flip probability $P$, is given by: \begin{widetext}